ttntm/ttntm/content/blog/10-static-comments.md

 -

 PS: there's an example repository in my GitHub account that you can clone and deploy to try all of that yourself.
 It's a little outdated though, as it still refers to IFTTT as an (external) task runner for hourly rebuilds.
-Here it is anyway, I might get around to updating it some time soon: {{< link-underline-ext "GitHub Repo" "github.com/ttntm/hugo-comments" >}}
+Here it is anyway, I might get around to updating it some time soon: {{< link-ext "GitHub Repo" "github.com/ttntm/hugo-comments" >}}